TIFR ADVT. NO. 2024/12

 5. After you apply

-Your application will be considered further only after you visit and will normally be kept “alive” for 6 to 8 months.
+Your application will be considered further only after you visit and will normally be kept active until a final decision is taken.

 6. When you visit